 (Optional) In a remote repository or in a multi-tenant environment, you can view the relevant dependencies to ensure that all necessary dependencies are propagated or pushed to the remote repository.

-(Optional) To check that the rules are effective and efficient, click Test.
+(Optional) To check that the rules, click Test.

 Testing is useful to check that you are receiving the desired results before putting a rule into production.
 We recommend you fetch data from an existing incident as a sample incident against which the rule can run.
 You can also manually enter JSON to use as a test sample or edit the JSON from an existing incident using the Edit button.

 When you run a phishing awareness campaign and send training emails to your employees, you want your employees to report the emails but you don't want to investigate.
 In this example, we create a condition for incoming incidents with the email subject You've Won the Best Employee Award, and drop those incidents without linking them to another incident.